MCP Code Mode

 ToolPurpose

-weavz_searchDiscover available integrations and actions by keyword
+weavz_searchDiscover available integrations and actions by keyword.
+Results include compact parameter signatures for quick one-off calls

 The AI agent follows a natural workflow: